-If you are a registered user of the network and have supplied your email address, we may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what's going on with the Network.
-We generally use the network to communicate this type of information, so we expect to keep this type of communication to a minimum.
+If you are a registered user of the Services and have supplied your email address, we may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what's going on with the Services.
+We generally use the Services to communicate this type of information, so we expect to keep this type of communication to a minimum.

-Access -- Upon request, we will provide you with reasonable access to the personal information we collect about you.
+Upon request, we will provide you with reasonable access to the personal data we collect about you.
 You will have the opportunity to correct, update, modify or delete this information by sending an email to firstname.lastname@example.org.
 Please note that some information may remain in our records even after you request deletion of your information.
 Additionally, there may be limits to the amount of information we can practically provide.
-For example, we may limit an individual's access to personal information where the burden or expense of providing access would be disproportionate to the risks to the individual's privacy or where doing so would violate others' rights.
+For example, we may limit an individual's access to personal data where the burden or expense of providing access would be disproportionate to the risks to the individual's privacy or where doing so would violate others' rights.

-If you have any concerns or complaints about how you think we've handled your personal information, please contact firstname.lastname@example.org.
+If you have any questions, concerns or complaints about how you think we've handled your personal data, please contact firstname.lastname@example.org.

 We will work hard to investigate and resolve any issues you might have.